How to Build a Super App: 2026 Guide

 Cons of super apps:

 - Communicating the need for such an app to users may be difficult.
-Some target audiences, like elders using fitness apps, are redundant to changes.
+Some target audiences, like elders using fitness apps, are resistant to change.
 Making them use a single unfamiliar app instead of one or two applications they got used to may cause rejection.

 - User overload due to the abundance of features.
 Super apps are always about having at least twofold the scope of features users had previously.
 That makes user onboarding and intuitive UI/UX critical points since the failure to accommodate users with the super app would lead, once again, to rejection.